GaryS007/Portfolio-1-Gary/README.md

     - he first child option element of a select element with a required attribute, and without a multiple attribute, and without a size attribute whose value is greater than 1, must have either an empty value attribute, or must have no text content.
 Consider either adding a placeholder option label, or adding a size attribute with a value equal to the number of option elements. **As a result of this error, I added in ``<option hidden value>--Choose One--</option>`` to resolve it**
     - Rename all imagery to remove spaces from file names.
     - Incorrect indentation resulted in some display issues.

+### Website Versions

+There are 3 versions of my project.
+I originally started and tried to build the website using what I was thought.
+Here is [Version 1](https://garys007.github.io/Portfolio-1/) of my website.
+I was not happy with this at all and instead of editing code, I wanted to start from scratch and re-use code I liked in Version 2.

+In [Version 2](https://garys007.github.io/Project-1-New/), I achieved my Mock design but the responsiveness seemed terrible and I would need to add a lot of media queries to fix this.
+I still had to do my Treatments and Contact Page.
+Excessive media queries seemed like a waste of time.
+So that's when I started Version 3 which is the current version.
+I did research on Responsiveness best practices via Youtube (Mentioned in my Credits section)

+What I learned from this process is that Grid and Flexbox are fantastic, but they still require media queries to function responsively.
+I may have wasted time going about the project this way but it was a great learning experience.
+I wanted to keep this under the testing section as these versions were a part of my testing and debugging process.

 ### Unfixed Bugs